paduel/darwinex_ticks/README.md

 `pip install Darwinex-ticks`

 Pandas library is required.
-Ipywidgets opcional, only for progress bar in Jupyter notebooks.
+Ipywidgets optional, only for progress bar in Jupyter notebooks.